 Gold: Similarly, white gold requires the occasional polishing session to keep it shining bright and can be cleaned using an at-home solution or a product manufactured specifically for white gold.
 Keep your white gold jewelry far away from chlorine-based detergents as they can easily cause damage to the piece.
 When not in use store your gold jewelry in a cloth-lined box to prevent any knicks or damage.

 Platinum: Despite being nearly identical in appearance, platinum is more valuable than gold.
 Platinum’s high price point can be attributed to its rarity and density as precious metals are often priced by their weight.
 In addition, platinum is highly coveted as it is considered a status symbol in the fine jewelry industry resulting in an increase in overall value.

 Gold: According to The Diamond Pro, a white gold ring will cost roughly 40-50% less than a platinum engagement ring.
-This price discrepancy is largely due to the fact that platinum is denser so more material is required to craft a ring making white gold the more budget-friendly option for shoppers.
+This price discrepancy is largely because platinum is denser, so more material is required to craft a ring making white gold the more budget-friendly option for shoppers.

 Engagement Ring Settings

 Some engagement ring settings pair fabulously with white gold and platinum’s clean white hues.
 Try these styles in either a platinum setting or a white gold setting to enhance your diamond or gemstone’s natural luster.

 Do you prefer minimalist engagement rings?
 Then this setting is right for you.
 Solitaire settings feature a single diamond fixed upon a metal band that can be set with pave diamonds or be completely sleek with no additional stones.